fame-sass/fame-sass.github.io/program.md

 sections:
  - lecture: Lectures
  - practical: Practical Hands-on Sessions
- - tool: Tool & Industry Presentations
+ - tool: Academic & Industry Tool Presentations
 ---

 The program consists of lectures and practical sessions by renowned speakers on the following topics.